 Imagine, it’s one of those days when the sun has risen with its orange-tinted rays sliding in through your window and it’s time for you to get out of bed.
 But today, it’s different, as you find yourself in the lap of a sleepy mountain village.
-The soothing sounds of a river and chirping birds summon you while you sip on your hot cuppa tea surrounded by a vast stretch of tea gardens.
+The soothing sounds of a river and chirping birds summon you while you sip on your tea surrounded by a vast stretch of tea gardens.
 You are now soaked in the amalgamation of daydreaming and a magical muse with a view too good to be true.
+And that’s how you relish tea in Palampur.
 Sounds like a chai lover’s dream, doesn’t it?

 Our weary souls are always on a hunt for offbeat getaways to live out our dreams away from our busy city lives.
-While places like Manali and Shimla top the list for easy escapes, Palampur in the heart of the Kangra Valley has managed to remain off the radar for many city folks.
+While places like Manali and Shimla top the list for easy escapes, Palampur is in the heart of the Kangra Valley.
+It has managed to remain off the radar for many city folks.
 With Mcledoganj on one side and Bir on the other, Palampur is the tea capital of northwest India.
-Chai lovers, where you at?
 With thriving and lush tree gardens, the mornings here are bright and evenings pleasant.
 The tea in Palampur is perhaps its biggest gem to show off, so read up.

 Historical Roots Of Tea In Palampur